mattress class

 Make a plan

-How long do you need this new mattress to last?
+Make a checklist before you set out to shop.
+Ask yourself these questions; how long do you need a new mattress to last?
 Is it for occasional guest use or for your own nightly use?
-Allow yourself ample time to shop, without distractions.
-Also decide ahead of time on your budget, and how much wiggle room you have.
+What’s your budget?
+Do you have wiggle room on cost?
+Once you have your checklist, go ahead and schedule yourself ample time to shop, preferably without distractions.

 2